trueagi-io/hyperon-moses/docs/metta-port-highlevel-guide.md

 ## The Goal of the Port

 I believe the goal of the port should not be to verbatimely reproduce AS-MOSES inside Hyperon.
-The goal, in my opinion, should be to have a *sufficiently open-ended program learning technology that integrates well with the rest of Hyperon to enable some form of cognitive synergy*.
-Indeed, even though AS-MOSES contains important innovations that want be ported, it entirely misses the most import cognitive synergy aspect.
-As such, by the end of the port it is not impossible we may want to renam it into something else such as *Hyperon Program Evolutionary Framework*, depending on how much it departs from the original MOSES.
+The goal, in my opinion, should be to create a *sufficiently open-ended program learning technology that integrates with the rest of Hyperon to enable some form of cognitive synergy*.
+Indeed, even though AS-MOSES contains important innovations that we want to be ported, it misses the cognitive synergy aspect.

-Pragmatically speaking, cognitive synergy here means that, if MOSES gets stuck in the process of evolving programs, it can formulate a demand of help to the rest of Hyperon, and take advantage of the reply to unstick itself.
-Likewise, if other components of Hyperon are stuck, they can formulate demands of help to MOSES and take advantage of its reply.
+Pragmatically speaking, cognitive synergy here means that, if MOSES gets stuck in the process of evolving programs, it can formulate a demand of help to the rest of Hyperon, and take advantage of the response to unstick itself.
+Likewise, if other components of Hyperon are stuck, they can formulate demands of help to MOSES and take advantage of its response.

 There are many ways such cognitive synergy could be realized, I will describe some that I like (or at least I understand), but ultimately